 The five most important steps to attain financial freedom include;

 - Plan your financial goals.

-- Pay down credit card and other debt
+- Pay down credit cards and other debt.

 - Start investing.